 To provide some protection against the possibility of a lessee's breach or repudiation of a lease, lessors sometimes require lessees to make an advance payment to the lessor at the time of the execution of the lease.
-The courts have held that, if a lessor has sufficient foresight to label this payment as an advance payment of rent or as consideration for the execution of the lease, he may retain the entire amount of the payment when the lease is terminated because of the lessee's breach regardless of the actual damage caused by the breach.
+If he has sufficient foresight to label this payment as an advance payment of rent or as consideration for the execution of the lease, the lessor may retain the entire amount of the payment when the lease is terminated because of the lessee's breach regardless of the actual damage caused by the breach.
 If the payment is labeled security for the lessee's performance, however, the lessor is entitled to keep only the amount of his actual damages.
 And, if the payment is labeled as liquidated damages, the courts hold that a provision for its retention is a forfeiture and therefore void.